-The Council's use of social media channels is broadly in line with similar-sized councils.
+The Council's use of social media channels is broadly in line with other similarly local councils.

 It has the highest number of X (Twitter) followers.
 However, the account is effectively dormant with no posts since 20 January 2023.
 It was noted that for the similar local councils above X was also either dormant or underutilised.